 You should not be “out of breath” or breathing heavily at the surface, if you are then something is wrong and you need to rethink your entry procedure.

 Start by being vertical at the surface, empty your lungs (and your BCD) completely.
-As you descend take only short breaths in and breath them out quickly.
+As you descend take only short breaths in and breath them out slowly.
 No need to fill your lungs with every breath.
 Do this and once you pass about 2 m / 6 ft you will be descending slowly and completely in control.

 This is the time to flip into horizontal trim for the rest of the descent.